International Kindergarten Union

-International Kindergarten Union (I.K.U.) (successor, Childhood Education International) was an American organization established at Saratoga Springs, New York, in 1892, in the interests of concerted action among the supporters of the kindergarten cause. in 1924, the organization was reorganized as Childhood Education International.
+International Kindergarten Union (IKU) was an American organization established at Saratoga Springs, New York, in 1892, in the interests of concerted action among the supporters of the kindergarten cause. in 1924, the organization was reorganized as Childhood Education International.

 Establishment

 July 1892, at Saratoga Springs, at the 32nd Annual Meeting of the National Education Association, a number of the Kindergarten teachers of the U.S. met together to consider a proposal of Sarah Stewart of Philadelphia to form an organization which should have two purposes.
 The immedia purpose was to arrange for and organize an exhibit for the World's Columbian Exposition to be held the next year in Chicago and the boarder and more permanent purpose was to extend and build up Kindergarten education, to raise the professional standard, and to stabilize and deepend the work.

-Mrs. Hughes of Toronto, Miss Brooks of New York, Miss Mary McCulloch of St. Louis, Missouri, Miss Annie Laws of Cincinnati, Mrs. Mary B. Page of Chicago, and Miss Wheelock of Boston were among those who organized the association.
+Mrs. Hughes of Toronto, Miss Brooks of New York, Mary McCulloch of St. Louis, Missouri, Annie Laws of Cincinnati, Mary B. Page of Chicago, and Lucy Wheelock of Boston were among those who organized the association.
 Not more than 50 members were there at the first meeting.

 As a beginning, four distinct aims were stated: